 * '''Averted''': All the characters in a work have varying numbers of siblings, from more than eight to none, few of whom are important to the plot.

-* '''Deconstructed''': The lower reproduction rate means that parents have one shot at passing on their genes; one tragic death at the wrong time can completely wipe out that branch of the family line.
-While a prophecy states that a descendant of a former Hero will become TheChosenOne, the line is inadvertently snuffed out before the prophecy can come to pass.
+** The lower reproduction rate means that parents have one shot at passing on their genes; one tragic death at the wrong time can completely wipe out that branch of the family line.
+While a prophecy states that a descendant of one of the former heroes will become TheChosenOne, the lines are inadvertently snuffed out before the prophecy can come to pass.
 Hello, EndOfTheWorldAsWeKnowIt.

-* '''Plotted A Good Waste''': The lack of siblings turns out to be an important plot point, as it's an early sign that this world is not what it appears to be at first glance...
+* '''Plotted A Good Waste''': The lack of siblings is not just incidental on the part of the writers; it turns out to be an important plot point, and an early sign that this world is not what it appears to be at first glance.

-* '''Played For Laughs''': A RunningGag is that whenever a character asks their parents why they're an only child, the parents always respond with some variation of "You're ''more'' than enough for us, sweetie."
-(The character never seems to pick up on the subtext that this meant they were too much of a terror for their folks to risk bringing another similar kid into their world.)
+* '''Played For Laughs''': As a RunningGag, Alice asks her parents why she's an only child.
+They always respond with some variation of "You're ''more'' than enough for us, sweetie."
+(Alice never seems to pick up on the implication that she is too misbehaved for her folks to risk bringing another, similarly naughty kid into their world.)

 * '''Played For Drama''':

 Back to OnlyChildSyndrome, and no, you don't have any siblings!
-There's only one Chosen One, after all.
+There's only one [[TheChosenOne Chosen One]], after all.